JosephDavisC/Josephs-website-potfolio/README.md

 Navigation menu with links to different pages of the website Contact form for visitors to get in touch with me About Me
-My name is Joseph and I am a web developer based in Indonesia.
+My name is Joseph Davis Chamdani and I am a web developer & Game Devloper based in Indonesia.
 I created this website portfolio to showcase my skills and to provide a platform for potential employers or collaborators to learn more about my work.